bsslc2/forum_project/README.md

 # forum_project
-Text mining about website forum content
+This is a Text mining project: text analysis of a websit and creation of tools to predict response probability based on text content